 Achieving e-commerce ambitions and goals, however, requires fundamental changes in the operating and business models for manufacturers as well as their distributors.
 Industrial companies should get up to speed on numerous other fronts to support successful e-commerce platforms, including altogether new approaches to product assortment and packaging, digital marketing, merchandising and customer service.

 For many industrial companies, this will be new territory and could be a highly complex undertaking.
 As a start, companies should examine their product portfolios in an entirely different way.
-They’ll likely need to segment SKUs according to whether they need low/no-touch or high-touch.
-In other words, which products — and even services such as replenishing orders or MRO — could reasonably and easily be sold online with a low human touch?
+They’ll likely need to segment SKUs according to whether they need to be low/no-touch or high-touch.
+In other words, which products—and even services such as replenishing orders or MRO—could reasonably and easily be sold online with a low human touch?
 Which ones require more involved consultation between buyer and seller?
 Part of this stocktaking will depend on the complexity of any given product, along with considerations of what sort of information and experience the industrial company is able to offer.
 These initial assessments will determine how traditional marketing and sales may change, and how large a role a new, online marketing and sales and distribution channel will play in the organization.
-And, on a fundamental level, should a company create its own e-commerce platform or work with a third-party?
+And, on a fundamental level, should a company create its own e-commerce platform or work with a third party?
 Again, this naturally differs from business to business.